big-data-processor/bd-processor/README.md

 7. [@big-data-processor/default-filters](https://github.com/big-data-processor/default-filters): This is the default filter function set for the task-reader to parse the workflow playbook.
 Additional filter functions can be developed to extend the capability of the workflow playbook.

 ## Exemplary Task Adapters
-Instead of providing our official built-in adapters for all kinds of runtime environments, we provide the extensible base class of the task adapter for developers.
+Instead of providing our official built-in adapters for all kinds of runtime environments, we provide the extensible base class of the task adapter for developers ([@big-data-processor/task-adapter-base](https://big-data-processor.github.io/task-adapter-base/)).
 The following shows our example task adapters.

 1. [@big-data-processor/task-adapter-local](https://github.com/big-data-processor/task-adapter-local) and its [npm pacakge](https://www.npmjs.com/package/@big-data-processor/task-adapter-local)